 Arrive in Longyearbyen, Norway.
 Transfer to the MV Polaris I, board the ship (6:30pm), and head north to begin our 11-day, 10-night polar expedition!

 MV Polaris I – See Accommodations for full ship details.

-Spitsbergen is the largest island in the Svalbard archipelago in the Arctic Ocean, north of Norway.
+Spitsbergen is the largest island of the Svalbard archipelago in the Arctic Ocean, north of Norway.
 Very mountainous, the island of Spitsbergen (which means ‘pointed mountain’), presents all the characteristics of the polar environment.
 It offers stunning panoramas, gigantic glaciers plunging into the sea, steep mountains, and also flowering plains and welcoming tundras.
-It is home to a very diverse arctic fauna: polar bears, bearded seals, walruses, reindeer, polar foxes, whales (belugas and minke), as well as many birds such as common eiders, Arctic terns, puffins , Guillemots, mergules, bunches, geese, ivory gulls, and phalaropes.
+It is home to very diverse Arctic fauna: polar bears, bearded seals, walruses, reindeer, polar foxes, whales (belugas and minke), as well as many birds such as common eiders, arctic terns, puffins , guillemots, mergules, bunches, geese, ivory gulls, and phalaropes.

 Every day we will be in a different place, sailing along the coast with many stops to the north of the island.
 Apart from the first and last day, our sailings will consist of zodiac landings of a few hours—sometimes lengthened by encounters with bears, whales, or seals.
 We will spend our nights anchored at the foot of the glaciers or in beautiful, peaceful bays.

 As we are a French ship, of course we attach a very high importance to the food, and our chief cook is a very good chef.
 We also have a good selection of French wines onboard.
 All of the crew has been sailing on Polaris for many years, and they are all enthusiastic and very involved in the activity, always trying to make the guests happy and always ready to talk with them.